-With the euro facing resistance on the upside, investors should watch for downside potential
+With the euro facing resistance at higher levels, investors should watch for downside potential

 19.02.2026